jyz5257/Moving-Vehicle-Classification-HOG/README.md

 # Moving-Vehicle-Classification-HOG
 ## Project Objectives
 The goal of the project is detecting the moving vehicle on the highway from a web camera and classify the vehicle into passenger cars and large trucks.
-In this project, I'm using HOG descriptor to decribe the data features and SVM classification to classify them.
+In this project, I'm using Histogram of Oriented Gradients (HOG) descriptor to decribe the data features and SVM classification to classify them.
 ## Building Environement
 * Python 2.x.x
 * Opencv